LashcaPieterse/Simplify/docs/airalo-sync-cron.md

 4. **Alerting**: failures already trigger an email to `pieterselashca@gmail.com` (override with `AIRALO_SYNC_ALERT_EMAIL`).
 Your cron provider can also notify you if the endpoint returns a non-2xx status.

 ## Notes
-- Remove or disable the `crons` section in `vercel.json` if you prefer to rely solely on the external scheduler to avoid double-running the sync.
 - The route disconnects Prisma on completion to keep cold-start invocations lightweight.